-If you have ensured that the connections of all parties are secure, the LSV2 and RPC DNC protocols can be blocked in the firewall.
+If you have ensured that the connections of all parties are secure, the LSV2 and RPC DNC protocols can be blocked in the Firewall.

-To sort the notifications in the firewall, proceed as follows:
+To block the notifications in the firewall:

-- ▶ Press the DIADUR key to open the HEROS menu
+- Press the DIADUR key to open the HEROS menu

-- Select the Settings menu item
+- ▶ Select the Settings menu item

-- Select the Firewall menu item
+- ▶ Select the Firewall menu item

-- ▶ Select the Prohibit all method for DNC and LSV2
+- Select the Prohibit all method for DNC and LSV2

-- ► Select the Apply function
+- Select the Apply function

 - > The control saves your changes.

-- Close the window with OK
+- ► Close the window with OK